Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 })

 ```
-**Wiki route**
+### Creating Wiki route
 Now we defines the routes for viewing and creating wiki pages.
 **`routes/wiki.js`:**

 ```javascript